 A late afternoon stroll around part of Kilmarnock taking in River Irvine, a strange collection of road signs, and the beautiful B-Listed Mount House.
 Ideal for the lighter nights after work now that the clocks have changed.
 But go with a friend and try to ignore the not-so-pretty parts of the walk…!

-I enjoyed the walk but it’s not one of my favourites in terms of scenery mainly thanks to a few abandoned (and quite ugly!) buildings and some wasteland.
-For example the road passes site of the former Kilmarnock Abattoir (which is for sale I believe if you are looking for some land!).
-Even the section along the river isn’t particularly pretty: the trees lining it have plastic bags and rags hanging from them which I guess have been stuck there since the recent heavy rainfall.
-It got me to thinking again about litter picking – why doesn’t anyone do anything to clear it up now that the water levels have returned to normal?
-It is only about ankle-deep now so with the right equipment it wouldn’t be too difficult to have a clean up.
-Having said that, I would be keen to follow the track further along the river another day to see where it leads, but I would prefer to have someone else with me to feel a little safer.
-A shame that times have come to this but you can’t be too careful these days!
-It was quite an overcast afternoon, I can imagine this walk being a lot nicer on a bright sunny evening.
+I enjoyed the walk but it wasn’t one of my favourites in terms of scenery mainly thanks to a few abandoned (and quite ugly!) buildings and some wasteland.
+For example the road passed site of the former Kilmarnock Abattoir (which is for sale I believe if you are looking for some land!)
+Even the section along the river wasn’t particularly pretty: the trees lining it had plastic bags and rags hanging from them which I guessed got stuck there with the recent heavy rainfall.
+It got me to thinking again about litter picking and why nobody seemed to be doing anything to clear it up now that the river had returned to normal or lower than normal water levels?
+It was only about ankle-deep so with the right equipment it wouldn’t be too difficult to have a clean up.